legodps/arc-article-pipeline/readme.md

 to Elasticsearch, then run the benchmark.
 Each individual run of the benchmark takes a hair under 20 seconds on my laptop.
 All told, it took around 12 hours to run.

-ToDo: update about how to handle extended run issues.
+With the additional shards introduced, I have noticed an issue where ARC/elasticsearch gets bogged down on my local machine.
+It causes errors, and retrying the operation a couple times works.
+However, if you see it restarting a lot in the logs, I recommend you shut down the progress and reboot your computer.
+The checkpoint file will keep your progress so nothing will be lost, and it will likely help Elasticsearch process the requests faster.
+There may be a way to fix this on the Elasticsearch side by giving it more memory but I couldn't get it to work.

-### What does the ARC Benchmark Do?
+### What does EXAM Do?
-The benchmark operates in 3 steps.
+IT operates in 3 steps.
 1. Loads in articles and stores them to Elasticsearch
 2. Loads in questions and stores them in JSONL files for later use
 3. Runs the ARC-Solvers against a series of articles and question sets

 # Testing Instructions
-To see if unit tests pass and the coverage level run the following commands
+To see if unit tests pass and the coverage level run the following commands.
+All tested files should be at 100% coverage.
+Some additional scripts are included in the main directory though they are just scripts used to calculate results used in the associated paper.
 ```
 coverage run --omit=tests/**,**/__init__.py,env/** -m unittest
 coverage report